-UNEP needs to promote an uptick in evidence-based adaptation planning with increased awareness of the seriousness of the issue and what's at stake with a focus on the role of nature in adaptation solutions.
+UNEP needs to join others in promoting a massive increase in adaptation finance for adaptation.
 The JPO role is important in bolstering our analytical capability, our coordination with other entities and our communication and advocacy work, as well as expanding our programme reach.
-This will help multiplying adaptation investments through improved messaging, evidence base for policies and advance partnerships/networks on action at the global, national, and subnational level.
+This will help multiplying adaptation investments through improved messaging, evidence base for policies and advance partnerships/networks on action at the global, national, and sub-national level.